lesmisblathers/lesmisblathers.github.io/footnotes/index.md

 The idea of the infinite, *l’infini*—the limitless nature of the sky, the ocean, God, love, hate, the natural world—fascinated the Romantics.

 ##### a hideous side … and a sublime side:
 an apparent allusion to Hugo’s theory of the *grotesque*, his fascination with the duality of *laideur* (ugliness) and *beauté* in a single person, feeling, or entity.
 Hugo elaborated on his idea of the *grotesque* in the preface to his play *Cromwell*; the play is in fact remembered because of the preface.
-The best-known example is probably Quasimodo of *Notre-Dame de Paris*, whose hideous physical appearance hides the sublime and infinite love he bears for Esmeralda. see [next chapter], where the image of the bleeding Christ is described as “hideous and magnificent.”
+The best-known example is probably Quasimodo of *Notre-Dame de Paris*, whose hideous physical appearance hides the sublime and infinite love he bears for Esmeralda. see [2.7.2], where the image of the bleeding Christ is described as “hideous and magnificent.”

 ### 2.7.2: The Convent As an Historical Fact